BarRaiser

 1. Job applications

-The first step in the selection process is to review job applications.
+The first step in the selection process of employee is to review job applications.
 This is where employers will get an initial idea of who is interested in the position and their qualifications.
 Employers may also use this opportunity to narrow down the pool of candidates.

 Next, employers will typically conduct interviews.
 This gives employers a chance to get to know candidates better and to ask them more specific questions about their qualifications.
 After the interview, employers will decide who to hire.